InsightsNews - Employment & HR - POSTED: April 19 2017

 Kent businesses urged to manage ageing workforces effectively

-Seminar hears that retaining older workers is vital part of combating skills shortages.
+Seminar hears that retaining older workers is a vital part of combating skills shortages.

 With businesses in Kent still experiencing skills shortages, ensuring roles are attractive to older workers as a means of retaining key staff is an important aspect of managing the workforce.
 That was one of the key messages to Kent business leaders from lawyers at Brachers and its HR consultancy, KentHR, at a Kent Invicta Chamber of Commerce (KICC) health and wellbeing event recently.

 With life expectancies for men and women increasing, more and more people are likely to need to work longer to fund their later years.
 The proportion of older workers is therefore only set to grow.

 “Retaining skilled older workers can have significant advantages for many organisations including in retaining skills and experience which might otherwise be lost.
 Most employers also want to have a balanced workforce that reflects their customer or client base.
 Losing older workers can add to the pressure posed by local skills shortages in the wider marketplace.”

 Catherine Daw said: